cp2004/OctoPrint-EEPROM-Marlin/README.md

-# OctoPrint-EEprom-Marlin
+# OctoPrint-EEPROM-Marlin

-This plugin is designed to get, change and save the values in the Eeprom of your Marlin Firmware based Machine.
+This plugin is designed to get, change and save the values in the EEPROM of your Marlin Firmware based Machine.

 ## Setup